qpe-y9d37y/rst2docx/README.md

 * The `utils` directory contains some scripts used with NIR.
   - `nir2docx.py` is used to convert NIR files to MS Word DOCX files.
   - `nir2txt.py` is used to convert NIR files to structured TXT documentation files.
+  - `nir_profile.sh` is used to switch to a profile.
   - `patina.sh` is used to help you include elements into a NIR file.
 * The `vim` directory contains configuration files to write NIR files on vim.
 * `install.sh` is a script used to install the dependencies and copy the files where they should be!